palpable81/word-search-maker/README.md

 * Enter up to ten words of your choice
 * Quickly generate randomly-created word searches
 * Print word searches in a printer-friendly format
+* Sizes responsively for use on mobile, tablet, or laptop

 ### Built With